-- Knew you couldn't make your journey, but couldn't get a refund or credit because you cancelled too late. - Continued to pay towards your journey when you knew you had a change in your health that later affects your ability to travel. - Received medical treatment in a private hospital in a country where you could have received free or subsidised medical treatment under the public health system.
+- Knew you couldn't make your journey, but couldn't get a refund or credit because you didn't cancel straight away. - Continued to pay towards your journey when you knew you had a change in your health that later affects your ability to travel. - Received medical treatment in a private hospital in a country where you could have received free or subsidised medical treatment under the public health system.